newrelic/nr1-cloud-optimize/README.md

 Required:

-- [New Relic Infrastructure Agent(s) installed](https://newrelic.com/products/infrastructure) on your cloud computing devices and the related access to [New Relic One](https://newrelic.com/platform).
+- [New Relic Infrastructure agent(s) installed](https://docs.newrelic.com/docs/agents/manage-apm-agents/installation/install-agent#infra-install) on your cloud computing devices and the related access to [New Relic One](https://newrelic.com/platform).

-To maximise the use of this Nerdpack it is suggested to:
+You'll get the best possible data out of this application if you also:

-- Install the EC2 integration for additional metadata to allow for grouping by your Cloud Provider Account.
+- [Activate the EC2 integration](https://docs.newrelic.com/docs/integrations/amazon-integrations/get-started/connect-aws-infrastructure) to group by your cloud provider account.
-- Install APM on your applications for grouping by application.
+- [Install APM on your applications](https://docs.newrelic.com/docs/agents/manage-apm-agents/installation/install-agent#apm-install) to group by application.

 ## Getting started